 This tutorial is designed as the capstone course in the Oxbridge music program.
 Its primary goal is to help the student relate and consolidate the areas of music theory, history, literature and performance.
 In addition to synthesizing the material presented in the tutorials, it will also serve as a program of preparation for the comprehensive examinations in the program.

 Tutorials in Science: Molecular Biology

 Lilah Rahn-Lee, Assistant Professor of Biology, Coordinator of the major

-In addition to the goals and outcomes for Oxbridge students in general, students completing the Oxbridge major in Science (Molecular Biology) will be able to:
+Students completing the Oxbridge major in Science (Molecular Biology) will have the following attainments and abilities: